Patent dispute over new Bundeswehr assault rifle could last years - C.G. Haenel is part of weapons conglomerate of the UAE - German government extended ban on arms exports to the UAE and Saudi Arabia

 Email: office@mandeltree.de

-11.12.2020 Dissemination of a Press Release, transmitted by DGAP - a service of EQS Group AG.
+14.12.2020 Dissemination of a Corporate News, transmitted by DGAP - a service of EQS Group AG.

 The issuer is solely responsible for the content of this announcement.